repicao/DA_FT_Extra_Week10/Week_10/Day1/Case_Study_Gnod_Song_Recommender.md

 "Gnod" is a small company, and its only revenue stream so far are Ads in the site.
 In the future, they would like to explore partnership options with music apps (such as _Deezer_, _Soundcloud_ or even _Apple Music_ and _Spotify_).
 However, for that to be possible, they need to expand and improve their recommendations.

-That's precisely where you come.
+That's precisely where you come in.
 They have hired you as a Data Analyst, and they expect you to bring a mix of technical expertise and business mindset to the table.

 Jane, CTO of Gnod, has sent you an email assigning you with your first task.

 ### Task(s)

-> This is an e-mail Jane - CTO of Gnod - sent over your inbox in the first weeks working there.

-_Dear xxxxxxxx,
+*Subject: Welcome to Gnoosic!
+Your First Task as a Data Analyst*

+Dear Ironhack Student,

-We are thrilled to welcome you as a Data Analyst for *Gnoosic*!_
+We are thrilled to welcome you as a Data Analyst for Gnoosic!

-_As you know, we are trying to come up with ways to enhance our music recommendations.
-One of the new features we'd like to research is to recommend songs (not only bands).
-We're also aware of the limitations of our collaborative filtering algorithms, and would like to give users two new possibilities when searching for recommendations:_

-- _Songs that are popular around the world right now, independently from their tastes._
-- _Songs that are actually similar to the ones they picked from an acoustic point of view._

-_Coming up with the perfect song recommender will take us months - no need to stress out too much.
-In this first week, we want you to explore new data sources for songs.
-The Internet is full of information and our first step is to acquire it do an initial exploration.
-Feel free to use APIs or directly scrape the web to collect as much information as possible from popular songs.
-Eventually, we'll need to collect data from millions of songs, but we can start with a few hundreds or thousands from each source and see if the collected features are useful._

-_Once the data is collected, we want you to create clusters of songs that are similar to each other.
-The idea is that if a user inputs a song from one group, we'll prioritize giving them recommendations of songs from that same group._
+Our goal is to redefine how users discover music—not just based on their listening history but by allowing them to explore songs based on sound, mood, and energy.

+To do this, we need your help in designing a new music recommendation system that gives users two powerful ways to find songs:
+1. By selecting a type of music they want to listen to (e.g., Rock, High Energy, Calm).
+2. By asking for a currently trending song, no matter the genre.

+Your First Mission
+Your job is to:

+1. Scrape the Most Popular Songs Right Now
+Your first task is to collect data on globally trending songs.
+Look for sources like Billboard Hot 100, Spotify Viral 50, or other global music charts to compile a list of the most popular songs this week.
+You may use APIs or web scraping to gather song names, artists, and any available metadata.
+Why?
+This will allow us to recommend trending music if a user says, “I want to hear something popular right now.”
+These songs will act as an additional "cluster" for recommendations.

+2. Explore the Dataset and Identify Song Features You’ll be working with a dataset of songs and their audio features (such as tempo, loudness, danceability).
+Your task is to analyze the data and determine how we can group songs meaningfully.

+3. Cluster Songs into Groups
+Using unsupervised learning, you will organize songs into 5 to 20 clusters based on their audio characteristics.
+Your goal is to find natural groupings of songs that sound similar.

+4. Label the Clusters
+Once you’ve identified the clusters, listen to a few songs from each and come up with descriptive labels for them.
+Examples: Rock, Chill Acoustic, High Energy, Dark & Moody.
+These labels will help users select the type of music they want to listen to.

+5. Build the First Version of the Recommender
+Once the clusters are ready, we will allow users to input their preferred music type (e.g., Jazz Fusion), and your system will return a song from that category.
+Additionally, if the user asks for a "currently popular song," your system will recommend one from the trending songs list that you scraped earlier.

+The Bigger Picture
+This is just the beginning!
+If we can successfully group and label songs, we could expand our system to:
+- Fine-tune recommendations based on user feedback.
+- Enhance search options, allowing users to discover new music by describing how they feel.
+- Explore additional features, such as analyzing lyrics or integrating external music databases.

+Presentation on Friday

-_On Friday, you will present your work to me and Marek, the CEO and founder.
-Full disclosure: I need you to be very convincing about this whole song-recommender, as this has been my personal push and the main reason we hired you for!_
+On Friday, you’ll present your findings to me and Marek, the CEO & Founder.
+Be prepared to:

-_Be open minded about this process: we are agile, and that means that we define our products and features on-the-go, while exploring the tools and the data that's available to us.
-We'd love you to provide your own vision of the product and the next steps to be taken._

-_Lots of luck and strength for this first week with us!_

-_-Jane_
+Show how you scraped the trending songs and what sources you used.
+Explain how you decided on the number of clusters and why.
+Show how you labeled the clusters.
+Demonstrate the first version of the recommender in action.
+This project is a personal passion of mine, and I need you to bring your best insights to make it successful.
+If we can get this right, we have the potential to change the way people discover music!

+Welcome aboard, and good luck on your first week!

+– Jane